k1lgor/make-it-heavy-but-async/README.md

 MIT License with Commercial Attribution Requirement

-**For products with 100K+ users**: Please include attribution to Pietro Schirano and mention the "Make It heavy" framework in your documentation or credits.
+**For products with 100K+ users**: "Uses Make It Heavy multi-agent system created by Pietro Schirano, with async performance enhancements by Plamen Ivanov"

 See [LICENSE](LICENSE) file for full details.